-6.6 IFRS 15 - Revenue from Contracts with Customers - effective date 1 January 2018, impact on the accounts in 2018/19.
+6.2 IFRS 15 - Revenue from Contracts with Customers - effective date 1 January 2018, impact on the accounts in 2018/19.

 This standard has a core principle of entities recognising revenue depicting the transfer of promised goods/services that reflects the consideration expected for those goods/services.
 This may impact on areas such as sales where there are incidental obligations, for example, where there are ongoing maintenance agreements attached to equipment sales.
+It is not expected to have a material effect on the Council's accounts.